xanxer6rB/forge-custom-scripts/README.md

        - Wagic the Homebrew - Blitzkrieg

 I have also been trying to script some already existing custom sets like:
-- StarWars the Gathering
+- StarWars the Gathering:
+  - Basic set - stwtg
+  - SOLO - stwsolo
+  - The Last Jedi - stwtlj
+  - Rogue One - stwro
+  - The Force Awakens - stwtfa

+Want to start list
+- Zelda:
-- Zelda
+  - Legend of Zelda - LoZ
+  - Link to the Past - LttP
+  - Links Awakening - LoA
 - Pokemon

 To use files just add them to your custom folder